 Ken’s dedication to education extends beyond the classroom through his chess mentorship.
 As a member of New York City’s historic Marshall Chess Club, he champions chess as a vehicle for developing strategic thinking, self- discipline, and emotional fortitude.
 His collaboration with the non-profit Crossing Thresholds and The Gift of Chess organization has enabled him to introduce chess—complete with equipment— to students in disadvantaged areas, culminating in the establishment of Kenya’s Kibera Knights Chess Club.

-Episode 2: Carter Via
+Part 2: Carter Via

 “One person’s commitment can inspire another, and how relationships ripple outward across continents.”